-Selects and efficiently uses a range of appropriate application(s) and relevant features, to effectively and consistently create and/or modify original digital products and/or solutions.
+Independently selects and uses application(s) using a range of relevant and complex features, consistently creating sophisticated and original digital products and/or solutions.

-Applies and justifies the use of project management techniques consistently, efficiently and effectively, creating digital products and/or solutions to meet client requirements and/or a design brief.
+Applies and justifies the use of relevant project management techniques, efficiently and effectively to create a digital product and/or solution to meet client requirements or a design brief.

-Applies a design process/plan and/or relevant techniques consistently, to successfully create and evaluate digital products and/or solutions to meet client requirements and/or a design brief.
+Applies a design process/plan and/or techniques, successfully creating digital products and/or solutions, to meet client requirements or a design brief and proposes alternatives and improvements.